smhulme/startup/notes.md

 viewport meta must be added to html head to make mobile @media work in css

 ## React Part 1: Routing
+It takes some effort to switch all a links to navlink to allow for react routing.
+Ai is quite good at doing it

 ## React Part 2: Reactivity
+APIs are easy to implement